If you haven’t read my previous post… find it here: In The Spirit of Transparenting – Let’s Get This Party Started

 I’m also (unrelated,… maybe) broke.
 Because of my life before divorce, the one with two incomes and no debt and even financial contributions into the family, I lived pretty comfortably.
 Now, considering one of those things no longer exists in our household, I believe “frivolously” might better describe my spending skills (I think they call it champagne taste on a beer budget).
 I have yet to figure out how to make that mature adjustment to my shopping habits and find the balance of my new income (or missing income), and when I do (hello, fellow Single Moms, share your tips please!) you’ll be the first to know!

-My ex husband and I do not speak and he’s not a part of my kid’s lives at the moment.
+My ex husband and I do not speak and he’s not a part of our lives at the moment.
 Which I might get into more later but for now that’s all I’m going to say about that.
 (Let’s keep the sad/serious stuff for a rainy day).

-What makes our family different isn’t the divorce part, isn’t the ex part, or the fact that we are two working parents, coming together like the freakin modern day Brady Bunch, except penniless and in desperate need of Alice to come clean our tiny house.
+What makes our family different isn’t the divorce part, isn’t the ex part, or the fact that I’m a broke ass single mom with kids that can’t keep a room clean if their life depended on it.
 What makes my story much different than most, is because my middle child is a kindergartner.
 And also, a transgender boy.
 All of this is VERY new to me, but my intention is to share with you along the way and maybe in the end, we will both learn something.

-About 6 months ago my (then) daughter came to me with some pretty heavy stuff.
-She was 4, and confused with herself, and convinced that in her brain, she was a boy.
-She told me God had given her all of the wrong parts.
-She should have a penis, because, after all, she is a boy.
-She asked me if deep down, in my heart I know that I am a girl.
-Because in her heart, she feels like a boy.
+About 6 months ago my child came to me with some pretty heavy stuff.
+He was 4, and confused.
+He was convinced that in his brain, he was a boy.
+But his body said otherwise.
+He told me God had given him all of the wrong parts.
+He should have a penis, because, after all, he is a boy.
+He asked me if deep down, in my heart I know that I am a girl.
+Because in his heart, he feels like a boy.

 And because someone once told me that no one wants to read a blog post over 700 words, I’m going to wrap this up and finish up in my next post.
 See you soon.